 In those jurisdictions that have not completely abolished joint and several liability outside of the two areas mentioned above (acting in concert and environmental harm), a number of different approaches have been taken to limit joint and several liability.
-For example, some jurisdictions still permit joint and several liability for economic loss but do not permit it for non-economic loss.
-Other jurisdictions do not allow a tortfeasor that is determined to be less than a certain percentage at fault, say 20 percentage, to be held jointly and severally liable with other tortfeasors whose individual responsibility is determined to be in excess of that percentage.
-Still another variation is seen in those jurisdictions that, although initially prohibiting joint and several liability, permit claimants to show that a judgment entered severally against multiple defendants is not capable of being satisfied on that basis.
-Upon such as showing, a court may be permitted to reallocate the non-paying judgment debtor's obligation to others adjudged responsible for a portion of the harm suffered.4
+For example, some jurisdictions still permit joint and several liability for economic loss but do not permit it for noneconomic loss.
+Other jurisdictions do not allow a tortfeasor that is determined to be less than a certain percentage at fault, for example 20 percent, to be held jointly and severally liable with other tortfeasors whose individual responsibility is determined to be in excess of that percentage.

+Still another variation is seen in those jurisdictions that, although initially prohibiting joint and several liability, permit a claimant to show that a judgment entered severally against multiple defendants cannot be satisfied on that basis.
+Upon such a showing, a court may be permitted to reallocate the nonpaying judgment debtor's obligation to others adjudged responsible for a portion of the harm suffered.
 The reallocation process may take one of several forms.
-For example, it may merely reallocate the non-paying judgment debtor's portion among the remaining judgment debtors.
-Or, it may take into account any contributory fault on the part of the plaintiff so that the allocation of responsibility itself is revised to take into account the relatively greater responsibility of the claimant once the responsibility of a non-paying judgment debtor is eliminated from the equation.
+For example, it may merely reallocate the nonpaying judgment debtor's portion among the remaining judgment debtors.
+Or, it may take into account any contributory fault on the part of the plaintiff so that the allocation of responsibility itself is revised to take into account the relatively greater responsibility of the claimant once the responsibility of a nonpaying judgment debtor is eliminated from the equation.

 In addition to the above, other issues have become more acute.
-For example, the issue of comparing intentional conduct with lesser forms of culpability has received much more attention since the Uniform Comparative Fault Act was promulgated.
+For example, the issue of comparing intentional conduct with lesser forms of culpability has received much more attention since the Uniform Comparative Fault Act (1977) was promulgated.
 This includes the possibility of comparing any negligence on the part of a claimant with intentionally caused harm by a defendant, as well as comparing the intentional conduct of one joint tortfeasor with the negligent conduct of other joint tortfeasors.
-The occasion for these issues to be raised has increased as the courts have expanded tort liability in areas involving an actor's obligation to protect a tort victim from the intentional tortious acts of
+The occasion for these issues to be raised has increased as the courts have expanded tort liability in areas involving an actor's obligation to protect a tort victim from the intentional torts of a third party.
+Present legislation dealing with apportionment of tort responsibility does not always address these issues and, where that is the case, court decisions have been anything but unanimous in resolving the problems.
+In any event, the apportionment area is much more problematic than it was 25 years ago when the Conference last addressed the subject.

-4This does not relieve the non-paying judgment debtor from liability to the claimant for the amount not paid, nor does it alter any rights of the paying judgment debtors to seek reimbursement from the nonpaying debtor.
-However, the claimant may not collect more than the total sum assessed for his or her damages, nor is the non-paying judgment debtor ultimately liable for more than the amount originally assessed as his or her share.
+&lt;sup>4Reallocation does not relieve the nonpaying judgment debtor from liability to the claimant for the amount not paid, nor does it alter any rights of the paying judgment debtors to seek reimbursement from the nonpaying debtor.
+However, the claimant may not collect more than the total sum assessed for his or her damages, nor is the nonpaying judgment debtor ultimately liable for more than the amount originally assessed as his or her share.